melezhik/sparrow/papers/rex.md

 * PID file could be removed ( while application is running ) which is BAD
 * PID file could exist while application is not running which is BAD as well

+And finaly lets create cpanfile to declare CPAN dependencies as sparrow uses carton/cpanfile mechanism to hanlder prerequisitives.
+Right now it is one dependency - is a [Outthentic](https://github.com/melezhik/outthentic) test suite runner:

+    $ nano cpanfile

+    requires "Outthentic";

 Now let's commit our changes